Diesel78q/Diesel78q/README.md

 Links:
 - For more detailed information about my projects and work, please visit my repositories on (https://github.com/Diesel78q?tab=repositories).

+Languages:
+- Russian (native)
+- Belarusian (native)
+- English (Level A2 certified, but my proficiency has significantly improved since the exam.
+I have been actively using English in various contexts, including programming and communication with international colleagues and clients.)
+- Polish (Level A2 certified, but my language skills have advanced considerably since the time of the certification.
+As evidence of my proficiency, I am currently pursuing my education in a Polish-language university program.)

+About me:
+I am a dedicated and enthusiastic learner, constantly seeking new challenges and opportunities for growth.
+With a strong foundation in programming and a passion for automation testing, I am eager to apply my skills and knowledge to contribute to innovative projects.
+I am a detail-oriented and collaborative team player, always striving for excellence in my work.
+My diverse language skills allow me to effectively communicate and collaborate with individuals from different cultural backgrounds.
+I am motivated to continuously improve and expand my expertise in software development and testing.

 Thank you for your attention!
 I am ready to take on exciting tasks and opportunities for collaboration.
 I am committed to continuous learning and development in programming, and I believe that my skills and passion for technology will make me a valuable team member.